 - Don’t forget to bring water, small snacks, and rain gear.
 A backpack is always recommended.

-- Wear clothes that can be worn and taken off easily as the temperature can change rapidly in the mountain.
-The best clothes are those that are made of quick-drying material.
+- Wear clothes that can be put on and taken off easily, as the temperature can change rapidly in the mountains.
+The best clothes are made of quick-drying materials.

-- For shoe wear, hiking shoes that cover up to the ankle and thick socks are better.
+- For footwear, hiking shoes that reach the ankle and thick socks are better.

 - As there are branches from the main track, a map and compass are always useful.
 Dropping by the Iwaki Sanpo Kan (岩木さんぽ館) may be useful.